 The Centre for Progressive Policy is fully funded by Lord David Sainsbury, as part of his work on public policy.
-It builds on the initial work of the Centre for Progressive Capitalism.

 Charlotte is Director of the Centre for Progressive Policy.
 Previously Charlotte was Director of Public Services and Communities at the RSA, where she also ran the Inclusive Growth Commission – chaired by Stephanie Flanders – and City Growth Commission – chaired by Lord Jim O’Neill.
 Before joining the RSA, Charlotte was a Senior Policy Advisor to the Deputy Prime Minister, Rt Hon Nick Clegg MP, working on immigration, energy and housing.

 Paul is a Senior Research Analyst at the Centre for Progressive Policy and a Visiting Fellow at the London School of Economics, where he completed his PhD.
 Previously, Paul was a Marie Curie Fellow at the Humboldt-University Berlin, an Economist at Neptune Investment Management, and an Analyst at Facebook.
 He has written two books and a number of journal articles on economic history.

 Andy is a research analyst with a particular focus on skills.
 He holds an MSc in Development Economics from the School of Oriental and African Studies, University of London and a BSc in Economics from Loughborough University.
 Andy has previous experience in a UK based international think tank and non-profit organisations in Tanzania and India.